 And I could feel the sweat started to come down my arms.
 My spine started to tingle, and I had a very strange feeling.

 And he said, “She got very big in the belly before she died.”

 “Yeah,” I said, and that was all in Hindi.

 It was like something opened that was very ancient and closed, and I started to sob and sob.
 I cried for about two days, and don’t even know what it was about.
-It was like I was home or something like that, and they took care of me, and I didn’t leave that place for five months except for my visa.
+It was like I was home or something like that.
+And they took care of me, and I didn’t leave that place for five months except to renew my visa.